luceat-lux-vestra/alfred-tabs-improved/README.md

 ## Changes

 > Feature support `Firefox`, `Opera` with browser extension.
+> Update list all tabs first you input keyword `t`, which means `argument optional` in Alfred
 > Update supported browsers work with JXA(applescript) e.g `Yandex`, `Vivaldi` and variants of `Safari` and `Chrome`.
 > Change use app's default icon.
 > Change JXA app activation with file path instead of app name.